-Medical tourism has been portrayed as a boon for improved quality and capacity of care in the private sector, primarily through investments in infrastructure but also through the potential for international physicians working in private medical tourism facilities to offer new training opportunities to local physicians in new specialty areas (e.g. Moore, 2008; Wilson, 2008; Carter, 2009a; Alleyne, 2010b).
+Medical tourism has been portrayed as a boon for improved quality and capacity of care in the private sector, primarily through investments in infrastructure but also through the potential for international physicians working in private medical tourism facilities to offer new training opportunities to local physicians in new specialty areas (e.g. Alleyne, 2010b; Carter, 2009; Moore, 2008; Wilson, 2008).
 The focus of articles in this domain has been on the importation of high-technology equipment and international specialists.
 Only one article raised this as a negative issue, suggesting that the focus on expensive curative equipment would distract from necessary investments in preventative care, as would the orientation of the private health system towards profitable curative care for foreign patients (Barrow, 2008).
-Both of these were seen to be a potential negative impact for local users of the private health system.
+Both of these were seen to be a negative impact for local users of the private health system.

-The Sparman Clinic and the Barbados Fertility Centre have both been positively reported on in the news (Atwell, 2009; Carter, 2009a; Carter, 2009b; Alleyne, 2010b).
+The Sparman Clinic and the Barbados Fertility Centre have both been positively reported on in the news (Alleyne, 2010b; Atwell, 2009; Carter, 2009; Carter, 2009b).
 The increased range of services the two clinics offer the local population have been well received.
-The tie between the improved range and quality of services and medical tourism was especially evident in news reports following the Barbados Fertility Clinic's successful accreditation through Joint Commission International (Alleyne, 2010b).
+The tie between the improved range and quality of services and medical tourism was especially evident in news reporting following the Barbados Fertility Clinic's successful accreditation through Joint Commission International (Alleyne, 2010b).